-IN Club - IN is the interior design club on campus and is the official American Society of Interior Designers (ASID) student chapter for both current students and alumni.
-The club's purpose is to promote awareness of current trends in the design field, to assist members in preparing for employment and to offer service learning and professional development opportunities related to interior design.
-Club membership is unrestricted but all chapter members are required to be registered with ASID.
+IN Club - This is the Interior Design club for current students and alumni.
+The club's purpose is to make members aware of current aspects in the design field and to assist members in preparing for employment.
+All members are required to be registered with the American Society of Interior Designers (ASID).